sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 # Refactor and improve existing code sections using GitHub Copilot

-GitHub Copilot can help you update your code by suggesting changes that improve the code's quality, reliability, performance, and security.
+GitHub Copilot can be used to evaluate your entire codebase and suggest changes that improve code quality, reliability, performance, and security.
+In this exercise, you use GitHub Copilot to refactor and improve specified sections of a C# application.

 This exercise should take approximately **15** minutes to complete.